omdv/kaggle-twosigma-rental/readme.md

 0.574613 | 296 | 2%

 ### Ideas
+Do something with addresses
+Do something with date
+Do something with description
 Listings created by day, month, week
 Price normalized by area
 Apartment Features by area - how unique